orizens/orizens.com/src/pages/blog/2016-01-15-testing-angular-1-x-es2015-component-with-jasmine.md

   - es2015
   - tests
 ---
 In the previous article, I wrote about how to <a href="http://orizens.com/wp/topics/setup-karma-for-testing-angular-1-x-components-with-es2015-browserify/" target="_blank">setup karma for testing AngularJS.x written with ES2015</a>.
 Since then, I stumbled upon few issues while trying to test an AngularJS.x component written in ES2015 according to the <a href="http://github.com/orizens/angular-es2015-styleguide" target="_blank">angular ES2015 style guide</a>.
-In this post, I&#8217;m sharing how to test AngularJS.x component written in ES2015.<!--more-->
+In this post, I'm sharing how to test AngularJS.x component written in ES2015.<!--more-->

 ## Karma Setup For Testing Angular 1.x ES2015

 _tldr; the test code can be found <a href="https://github.com/orizens/echoes/blob/9e4cd2acfa5b389a9d9e193eab9221725376408a/src/components/youtube-videos/youtube-videos.component.spec.js" target="_blank">here</a>._

-Apart from setting up karma as I mentioned in the previous article, I found that it is necessary to define the relevant transforms that the browserify task is using (and rather not &#8220;plugins&#8221; as i&#8217;ve written before) in karma&#8217;s configuration.
+Apart from setting up karma as I mentioned in the previous article, I found that it is necessary to define the relevant transforms that the browserify task is using (and rather not &#8220;plugins" as i've written before) in karma's configuration.

-Since I&#8217;m using several transforms, in particularly &#8211; the &#8220;stringify&#8221; transform to load html files as strings, the karma configuration file now includes:
+Since I'm using several transforms, in particularly - the &#8220;stringify" transform to load html files as strings, the karma configuration file now includes:

 <pre class="lang:js decode:true">{
 //... other configurations